VarunRamakri7/NPR-SPH/README.md

 Implementation:

-    - Edge detection with Sobel Operator.
+    - Edge detection with Sobel Operator on the fragment depth value to get inner and outer contours.

     - Brush strokes geometry added with geometry shader.